To Perform Is To Exist!

 Jack lives on the Northen Beaches too and is the rhythmic master of the band.
 The only competitor to have ever reached the final of the Sydney Junior Guitar Championships playing bass, Jack isn't afraid to push the boundaries of his craft.
 His technical endeavours extend to song development and production, where he forms the cornerstone of Dysfunction's writing and recording process.

 Oli calls the Inner West of Sydney home.
-Described by SBS's Ricardo Goncalves as "a rising star in Australia's music industry", Oli has been winning band competitions since he was 11, and has toured the US three times, even performing at the Rock and Roll Hall of Fame in Cleveland, Ohio.
-Like Jack, Oli was a finalist in the Sydney Junior Guitar Championships (on guitar, not bass!).
+Described by SBS's Ricardo Goncalves as "a rising star in Australia's music industry", Oli has been winning band competitions since he was 11.
+He too has tackled the US touring scene, performing at some iconic venues including the Rock and Roll Hall of Fame in Cleveland and at Graceland in Memphis.

 Oli is squarely planted behind the drum kit for Dysfunction and serves up backing vocals to boot.